tapassahoo/ENT-simulations-for-linear-rotors/README.md

 		ii) N = 8, g = [1.0, 1.5, 2.0]           completed
 		iii)N = 16,g = [1.0, 1.3]                running

-For the case iii), the simulations upto 28 beads have been completed.
-During analysis, I have used three types of preskip values - 5000, 10000, 15000 and decided to finalize at 10000 all over the results.
+For the case iii), the simulations upto 32 beads have been completed.

+N.B.: Only P = 36 and 40 cases, jobs are automatically cancelled due to time limit.

 2. Simulations for the estimation of Renyi entropy vs g factror using the following parameters -